-In addition to recruitment and admission efforts, we also believe the County needs to increase its investment in the campus, which has been declining in recent years.
-We are pleased to share that the County plans to allocate \$100,000 in 2023 to replace the leaking flat roof on the Coppertop Theater.
-Yet, we know that investment is far outpaced by the maintenance needs of the campus.
+The county needs to increase its investment in the campus, which has been declining in recent years.
+We are allocating \$100,000 in 2023 to replace the leaking flat roof on the Coppertop Theater.
+The county would consider offering more, if they saw that there was renewed energy in all the areas mentioned above, especially recruiting and an easier admission process.